-As part of good tree care, proper watering is important, especially during the summer months when less rain falls and other seasonal growing plants are competing for the available water.
+As part of good tree care, proper watering is important, especially during the summer months when less rain falls and other seasonal growing plants compete for the available water.
 Stein Tree Service offers some watering tips for optimal tree health.

 Proper Watering Tips for Ideal Tree Care and Health

-Watering best practices vary with the season and with the tree’s growth phase.
-A newly planted tree needs to be handled differently than an established tree.
-The only parts of the tree that need water, however, are the roots.
-The tree has a system for bringing water up from the roots to the rest of the tree and leaves can get scalded by the sun with watering in the wrong part of the day.
+Watering best practices vary with the season and with a tree’s growth phase.
+A newly planted tree needs to be handled differently than an established tree; they may require a different watering schedule or need different amounts of water.
+Other factors, such as climate, soil, and the type of tree can all determine the best methods and times to water.
+For example, leaves can get scalded by the sun if one waters during the wrong part of the day.

-Looking at the surface soil is an inadequate way of determining if a tree needs watering.
+Checking for soil moisture is a good way to see if your trees need watering.
+However, merely looking at the surface soil is inadequate.
 Check for moistness by feeling the soil about two inches under the surface.
-You can use a spade or your hand to push topsoil away for this purpose.
+You can use a spade or your hands to push topsoil away for this purpose.
 If the soil feels dry, you need to water.

-Watering should be done thoroughly once a week (or more in summer) rather than in small amounts frequently.
-A good guideline is about 5 minutes of hose watering at medium water pressure.
-Too much water is as bad for tree health as too little, so avoid over-watering.
+Thorough, proper watering once a week (or more often in summer) is better than small, frequent watering.
+A good guideline is about 5 minutes of hose watering at medium pressure.
+Too much water is as bad for tree health as too little, so be careful to avoid over-watering your plants and trees.

 Watering Newly planted trees

-If you have newly planted trees in your landscape, be aware that they need special nurturing.
-For the first few months, you only need to be sure the area where the root ball is located is kept moist.
+If you have newly planted trees in your landscape, be aware that those trees need special nurturing, so proper watering is crucial.
+For the first few months, you only need to be sure the area around the root ball is kept moist.
 Once the roots begin to spread out, you will want to spread out the watering circumference.
 The area within the tree’s dripline (the area from the tree trunk to the ends of its branches) should be sufficient.

 For new trees that are still being established, check the soil condition often.
 Regular watering should be done for at least the first two growing seasons, including fall, as this time helps prepare trees to survive the winter.
 Mulch can help hold in the moisture, aiding in healthy tree growth.